 Foster carers come from all walks of life.
 Each foster carer is unique, as is every child who needs a foster family.
-The one thing they all share is a desire to make a positive difference for a child (or children) who need a caring home.
+Our foster carers share a desire to make a positive difference for the children placed with them for the duration of their stay, whether that be for a short period of time or longer term.

 In working with People with a Learning Disability, Caritas Care is driven by its tradition and values to treat each person with dignity and respect.
-This challenges the Charity to be clear in its personcentred focus as it provides choice and opportunities and promotes independence through carefully planned support for people who have disabilities.
-The Charity now has a varied range of learning disability services.
-Our Day Projects and Supported Living Services, based in Lancashire, offer a wide range of fun, stimulating activities for people with learning disabilities.
-We believe that people with all levels of disability should have opportunities to enjoy stimulating and fun activities, and that their health needs, however complex, should not be a barrier to having new and exciting experiences.
-Set in the heart of the city of Preston, our project helps to make this happen by providing a fully accessible, safe and caring environment, which offers:
+The Charity is committed to a person-centred approach and promotes choice, opportunities and independence through support for people who have disabilities.
+The Charity offers a variety of learning disability services.
+Our Day Projects and Supported Living Services, based in Lancashire, offer wide ranging fun activities for people with learning needs of varying ages.
+We believe that people with all levels of disability should have opportunities to enjoy stimulating activities, and that their physical or health needs, however complex, should not be a barrier to them accessing new and exciting experiences.
+Set in the heart of the city of Preston, our projects enable this by providing a fully accessible, safe and caring environment, which offers: